PLATO-Mission/cotrendy/README.md

 # Cotrendy

-A complete rewrite of generalisation of Trendy
+A complete rewrite and generalisation of Trendy

 # Key components of Cotrendy